 RUBBERBAND Method Master Class for 16yrs + and First Year College Dance Students Victor Quijada’s choreography combines urban, contemporary and classical principles and is influenced by experiences of the street, stage and camera.
 In this class, dancers are taught exercises that build agility and precision whether dancing on their feet or on the floor or upside down.
 It is an introduction to the RUBBERBAND Method, characterized by the hybrid stylings of contemporary, classical and urban dancing.

-Schooltime Matinee: The Breakdown The Breakdown is presented in a lecture demonstration format that includes excerpts of various RUBBERBANDance Group work and culminates in a Q&A session with students.
+Schooltime Matinee: The Breakdown The Breakdown is presented in a lecture demonstration format that includes excerpts of various RUBBERBAND work and culminates in a Q&A session with students.
 The activity provides insight into the development of Quijada’s RUBBERBAND Method illustrated through excerpts of the company’s repertory.
-This is behind-the-scenes event where dance and conversation are at the forefront and showcases RUBBERBANDance Group’s spontaneous and contemporary style.
+This is behind-the-scenes event where dance and conversation are at the forefront and showcases RUBBERBAND’s spontaneous and contemporary style.
 The Breakdown can be tailored for different audiences – from dance aficionados to novices.
 Length: 50 minutes/includes Q&A session

 Grade range: Grade 6-High School